Towards Explicit Discrete Holography: Aperiodic Spin Chains from Hyperbolic Tilings: Aperiodic quantum spin chains

 where $M^{\{6,q\}}_1$ is the substitution matrix (cf.~\eqref{substitution matrix}) associated to the inflation rule which implements the inverse of $\textrm{RG}_1^{\{6,q\}}$.
 Applying the decimation formulas \eqref{RGflowneven} to the local spin-blocks of the chain, we can perform the RG$_1$ \eqref{RG16q}.
 The renormalized couplings and anisotropies are given by

 with the functions $\gamma_2(\Delta_0)$ and $\delta_2(\Delta_0)$ reported in (\ref{gamma2_delta2}).
-The resulting chain after one RG step \eqref{RG16q} is shown in the bottom line of Fig.~\ref{fig:RG6q}.
-However, the resulting letter sequence is manifestly not the original one.
+Let us emphasize that only the couplings get renormalized according to the discussion in Sec.~\ref{subsec:aperiodicXXZ}, but not the types of vertices.
+In particular, the sequence after the RG step is still a binary sequence consisting of only the letters $a$ and $b$, and no other types of vertices arise from this operation.
+Since we are assuming the letter sequence to be infinite, we can compare the sequence after the RG step \eqref{RG16q}, shown in the bottom line of Fig.~\ref{fig:RG6q}, with the original asymptotic sequence generated from the inflation rules \eqref{6qInflationRules}.
+We observe that these are manifestly different.
 In other words, the single RG step is not equivalent, in terms of letter sequences, to a deflation step $\sigma_{\{6,q\}}^{-1}$ of \eqref{6qInflationRules}.
 Instead, as we will show in the following, it turns out that the RG bond distribution attractor for \pq{6}{q} modulation is a 2-cycle for any $q\geqslant 4$.
 In order to verify this, consider a longer version of the sequence resulting from the first RG step in \eqref{RG16q}, shown in Fig.~\ref{fig:2ndRGstep}.
 Consider further a second, $q$-dependent RG transformation given by

 Exploiting again (\ref{RGflowneven}), this leads to the renormalized couplings and anisotropies